 Cyprus with a long colonial history, and a pivotal location at the cross-roads of three continents – Europe, Asia, and Africa – attracts international interest and is therefore part of geopolitical dynamics beyond its territory.
 We thus seek to understand these dynamics, the global role of the European Union and how it evolves, and the role of other key powers such as the United Kingdom and how they relate to the island and to the EU more broadly.

 We are an open and outward looking society.
 We do not employ resources for in house research activities, but we work through the voluntary contributions of its active board.
 We seek to leverage our membership for research contributions that come under our guiding objectives and interests as defined above.

-The Cyprus Economic Society is an independent and transparent organisation, that seeks to To inform public debate and to facilitate discussion of public policy issues and EU affairs.
+The Cyprus Economic Society is an independent and transparent organization, that seeks to To inform public debate and to facilitate discussion of public policy issues and EU affairs.

 We seek to achieve our mission through a variety of activities including discussion forums, panel discussions, lectures, and seminars, and also through publications.
 We publish the Discussion Papers, which are occasional papers emanating from our discussion events.
 Other discussion papers can also be published after invitation.

-We recently added a Blog/Opinion column that seeks to publish short articles on a variety of issues.
-More information about the Blog/Opinion column can be found in the relevant folder.
+We publish a Blog that posts short treatises and opinion columns on current issues on local and European-global scope.
+More information about the Blog can be found in the relevant folder.